Classical Songs

 Frederic, with no memory of any other woman but Ruth, had supposed that she was "fair as gold".

-However, Frederic has just caught sight of a party of beautiful maidens out picnicking.
+However, Frederic has just caught sight of a party of beautiful maidens out picnicking on the beach.

 Now he realizes that Ruth has been playing upon his innocence; she has not been truthful with him about her own attractiveness, especially when compared with other women.